 Men's Ice Hockey -Schottenstein Center -NW or SE ticket office - $2/ticket

-For most Concerts and Special Events at the Schottenstein Center, a child under 2 years old does not need a ticket but it is recommended to call before you buy as some family shows have policies requiring tickets for those under 2 years old.
-Call 614-688-3939 for information about a specific event.
+For most Concerts and Special Events at the Schottenstein Center, a child under age 2 does not need a ticket.
+Call 614-688-3939 before you buy as some family shows have policies requiring tickets for those under 2.

 ALL guests are required to show photo ID.

-Entertainment: General WILL CALL may be picked up 90 minutes prior to the event from the Main Ticket Office (SE Rotunda) or Satellite Ticket Office (NW Rotunda).
-Tickets left by performers/ tour staff must be picked up in the SE Rotunda and usually arrive approximately one hour prior to the event start time.
+Entertainment: General WILL CALL may be picked up 90 minutes prior to the event from the Main Ticket Office (SE Rotunda) or NW Ticket Windows.
+Tickets left by tour staff must be picked up in the SE Rotunda and usually arrive approximately one hour prior to the event start time.

-OSU Men’s Ice Hockey: General WILL CALL may be picked up 90 minutes prior to the game at the Main Ticket Office (SE Rotunda) or Satellite Ticket Office (NW Rotunda).
-Tickets left by players or for recruits must be picked up in the NW Rotunda.
-Ohio State Student entrance (show valid BuckID for admittance) in the SW Rotunda
+OSU Men’s Ice Hockey: General WILL CALL may be picked up 90 minutes prior to the game at the Main Ticket Office (SE Rotunda) or NW Ticket Windows.
+Tickets left by players /for recruits must be picked up at the NW Ticket Windows.
+OSU Student entrance (valid BuckID for admittance) is in the SW Rotunda.

-OSU Women’s Basketball: General WILL CALL may be picked up 90 minutes prior to the game at the Main Ticket Office (SE Rotunda) or Satellite Ticket Office (NW Rotunda).
-Tickets left by players, coaches, staff or for recruits must be picked up in the NW Rotunda.
-Ohio State Student entrance (show valid BuckID for admittance) in the SW Rotunda
+OSU Women’s Basketball: General WILL CALL may be picked up 90 minutes prior to the game at the Main Ticket Office (SE Rotunda) or NW Ticket Windows.
+Tickets left by players, coaches, staff /for recruits must be picked up at the NW Ticket Windows.
+OSU Student entrance (valid BuckID for admittance) is in the SW Rotunda.

-OSU Men’s Basketball: General WILL CALL may be picked up 2 hours prior to the game at the Main Ticket Office (SE Rotunda) or Satellite Ticket Office (NW Rotunda).
-Tickets left by players or for recruits must be picked up in the SW Rotunda.
-Tickets left by coaches or staff must be picked up in the NW Rotunda.
-The Ohio State Student entrance is the SW Rotunda.
+OSU Men’s Basketball: General WILL CALL may be picked up 2 hours prior to the game at the Main Ticket Office (SE Rotunda) or NW Ticket Windows.
+Tickets left by players/ for recruits must be picked up in the SW Rotunda.
+Tickets left by coaches/ staff must be picked up at the NW Ticket Windows.
+OSU Student entrance (valid BuckID for admittance) is in the SW Rotunda.

 Random Number Distribution Policy